-You may have seen the note on Fruition’s dahlia pages that we have already offered and sold out of a very limited stock of dahlias… and that this will be followed by a pause on sharing dahlia tubers in future years.
+March 2023 After offering and selling out of a very limited stock of dahlias, Fruition will be pausing on sharing dahlia tubers in future years.

 While we are SO in love with dahlias, we’ve chosen to focus our time and effort on honing our seed & tree offerings and investing in the evolution of our See(d)ing the Change Project.

 There are many sources for dahlia tubers and Hudson Valley Seed Company is a great local option in case you weren’t able to get some from our limited stock this year.

 All of Fruition’s dahlia learning content will remain online.

 We will continue to offer our Hope is a Verb v.1 Dahlia Seeds cultivated from innumerable crosses between dozens of collarette-style dwarf and semi-dwarf dahlias.
 Their spectrum of diversity is impressive and we hope you try them out & love them as much as we do!

 Thank you for traveling on this dahlia journey with us.